The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Your lap is not safe

-Children travel by sitting on an adult’s lap, or they are left unrestrained in the rear seats.
-Both these methods are highly risky.
+Children either travel by sitting on an adult’s lap, or they are left unrestrained in the rear seats, or worse sitting on the driver’s seat!

 Using only a seat belt is not a good idea either